The Best Walking Shoes For Women 2023

 RE-ZORB Midsole

-Ryka’s patented RE-ZORB midsole provides great support for your feet, and also helps to absorb impact when you’re walking on a harder surface.
-The impact of each step will be evenly distributed across the surface of the sole, meaning that you won’t have to worry about having sore ankles.
+The impact of each step will be evenly distributed across the surface of the sole, so you won’t have to worry about sore ankles.

 Versatile Synthetic Sole

 Unlike rubber soles, Ryka’s synthetic outer soles are incredibly durable.
-They were meant for walking on rougher outdoor surfaces and will last longer than a typical soft rubber or foam sole.
-For their hardness and durability, they also have a surprising amount of grip.
-You’ll be able to walk on wet floors and oil without having to worry about tripping or falling.
+They were meant to walk on rougher outdoor surfaces and last longer than a typical soft rubber or foam sole.

 Best Walking Shoe For Trails: ASICS Women’s Gel-Venture 6